diffblue/gitlab/doc/development/database/dbcheck-migrations-job.md

     classDef error fill:#f15146,stroke:#d4121a
 ```

-1. You checkout the `dev` working branch from the `main` target branch.
-At this point
+1. You check out the `dev` working branch from the `main` target branch.
+At this point,
-each have their `HEAD` at commit A.
+   each branch has their `HEAD` at commit A.
-1. Someone works on the `main` branch and drops the `fk_rails_dbebdaa8fe` constraint, thus creating
+1. Someone works on the `main` branch and drops the `fk_rails_dbebdaa8fe` constraint,
-   commit B on `main`.
+   thus creating commit B on `main`.
 1. You add column `dependency_proxy_size` to your `dev` branch.
-1. The `db:check-migrations` job fails for your `dev` branch's CI pipeline complaining that
+1. The `db:check-migrations` job fails for your `dev` branch's CI/CD pipeline, because
    the `structure.sql` file did not rollback to its expected state.

-This happened because `dev` had only commits A and C, not B. Thus, its database schema
+This happened because branch `dev` contained commits A and C, not B. Its database schema
 did not know about the removal of the `fk_rails_dbebdaa8fe` constraint.
-So, when comparing the two
+When comparing the two
-schemas, the `dev` branch will have this constraint while the `main` branch won't.
+schemas, the `dev` branch contained this constraint while the `main` branch didn't.

 This example really happened.
-See the [job failure logs](https://gitlab.com/gitlab-org/gitlab/-/jobs/1992050890).
+Read the [job failure logs](https://gitlab.com/gitlab-org/gitlab/-/jobs/1992050890).

 To fix these kind of issues, rebase the working branch onto the target branch to get the latest changes.